2012 Kazakh legislative election: Background

-Dissolution of the 4th Mazhilis
+Dissolution of the 4th Mäjilis

-On 9 November 2011, Ermukhamet Ertysbayev, in an interview with the Vremya newspaper, expressed his opinion that “theoretically, it can be assumed” that the Mazhilis MP's at the plenary come up with an initiative to dissolve the Parliament.
+On 9 November 2011 Ermukhamet Ertysbayev, in an interview with the Vremya newspaper, expressed his opinion that “theoretically, it can be assumed” that the Mäjilis deputies at the plenary come up with an initiative to dissolve the Parliament.
 At the same time, Ertysbayev said that “Kazakhstan should enter the third decade of independence with at least a two-party Parliament."
-That same day, Mazhilis Chair Oral Muhamedjanov dismissed claims of the Parliament's dissolution as rumors.
-At the same time, a number of MP's said that they expected the issue of self-dissolution to be raised.
+That same day, Mäjilis Chair Oral Muhamedjanov dismissed claims of the Parliament's dissolution as rumors.
+At the same time, a number of deputies said that they expected the issue of self-dissolution to be raised.

-The following day on 10 November, members of the Mazhilis Nurtai Sabilianov and Viktor Rogalev announced to the media representatives an appeal to Nursultan Nazarbayev with a request to adopt a decree on the dissolution of the 5th Mazhilis and mäslihats.
-53 Mazhilis MP's signed the appeal.
+The following day on 10 November, members of the Mäjilis Nurtai Sabilianov and Viktor Rogalev announced to the media representatives an appeal to Nursultan Nazarbayev with a request to adopt a decree on the dissolution of the 5th Mäjilis and mäslihats.
+53 Mäjilis deputies signed the appeal.
 The proposal was substantiated by several reasons: the expectation of a second wave of the global financial and economic crisis in 2012 and the expediency of focusing on overcoming a possible crisis, without being distracted by the electoral cycle, and the need to form a Parliament of at least two political parties.

-On 16 November 2011, the President Nursultan Nazarbayev signed a decree "On the dissolution of the Mazhilis of the Parliament of the Republic of Kazakhstan of the fourth convocation and the appointment of early elections of deputies of the Mazhilis of the Parliament of the Republic of Kazakhstan", according to which the Mazhilis was dissolved, and the elections of MP's elected by party lists were scheduled for 15 January 2012, and the MP's elected from the Assembly of People of Kazakhstan for January 16.
+On 16 November 2011 the President Nursultan Nazarbayev signed a decree "On the dissolution of the Mäjilis of the Parliament of the Republic of Kazakhstan of the fourth convocation and the appointment of early elections of deputies of the Mäjilis of the Parliament of the Republic of Kazakhstan", according to which the Mäjilis was dissolved, and the elections of deputies elected by party lists were scheduled for 15 January 2012, and the deputies elected from the Assembly of People of Kazakhstan for January 16.
 This dissolution of Parliament was marked as the 4th time since Kazakhstan's independence in 1991.

 Electoral system

-The 98 directly-elected members of the Mazhilis were elected from a single nationwide constituency by proportional representation with a 7% electoral threshold.
+The 98 directly-elected deputies of the Mäjilis were elected from a single nationwide constituency by proportional representation with a 7% electoral threshold.
 Seats were allocated using the largest remainder method.
 If parties had an equal largest remainder, the party that was registered first was awarded the seat.
 If only one party crossed the threshold, the party with the second highest number of votes was to be awarded at least two seats.
 A further nine seats were elected by the Assembly of People, a body selected by the President.